luciddreamer111/common-passwords/README.md

 Note that the words.txt file is provided as-is, and no guarantees are made regarding its accuracy, completeness, or suitability for any particular purpose.
 You are free to use the words in any way you see fit.

 # Contributing
 Contributions to this repository are welcome and appreciated.
 If you have suggestions for improvements, additions, or corrections to the word list, please feel free to submit a pull request or open an issue.
-All contributions will be reviewed and considered for inclusion in the repository.
+All contributions will be reviewed and considered for inclusion in the repository, if I have the time.

 # License
-I don't really care what you do with this, I won't do anything about it.
+You are free to do whatever you want with this.
+Use it, thats why I published it.